typelevel/cats-effect/site/src/main/tut/datatypes/fiber.md

 scaladoc: "#cats.effect.Fiber"
 ---

-It represents the (pure) result of an `Async` data type (e.g. `IO`) being started concurrently and that can be either joined or cancelled.
+It represents the (pure) result of an `Async` data type (e.g. `IO`) being started concurrently and that can be either joined or canceled.

 You can think of fibers as being lightweight threads, a fiber being a concurrency primitive for doing cooperative multi-tasking.